You Have Questions. We Have Answers.

-With all the news about the President and his administration’s plans, you may be wondering if you can still get your health care at Planned Parenthood.
-Please know our health centers are still open as usual, and our staff are doing what they’ve always done: getting up in the morning, opening the health center doors, and providing expert, affordable health care to anyone who needs it.
+You may be wondering if you can still get your health care at Planned Parenthood.
+Our health centers are open as usual, and staff is doing what they’ve always done: getting up in the morning; opening the health center doors; and providing expert, affordable health care to anyone who needs it.

 Insured or uninsured, we’ve got you covered.

 Here are answers to some of the questions we’re getting from concerned patients and supporters.

 Q: Should I make all my doctor appointments ASAP?

 A: It’s always a good idea to make the health care appointments you need and manage your preventive care.
 As always, be proactive about your health — and remember that right now nothing has changed regarding the health care law.

 Q: Is my birth control still covered without paying a copay?